How Do You Prove Security Awareness Is Working?

 • Fewer repeat clickers → less concentrated exposure

-Taken together, these signals show that employees are becoming active participants in detection, not passive training recipients.
+Taken together, these signals show that employees are becoming active participants in detection rather than passive training recipients.

-You’ll know your security awareness training is working when employees stop being passive recipients of training and start acting as part of your detection layer.
+You measure the effectiveness of a security awareness training program by tracking behavior over time and watching for one shift: employees stop being passive recipients of training and start acting as part of your detection layer.

 You can usually see the shift in the metrics: